deltaphc/raylib-rs/README.md

 # raylib-rs

-raylib-rs is a Rust binding for [raylib](http://www.raylib.com/) 5.0.
-It currently targets the _stable_ Rust toolchain, version 1.78 or higher.
+raylib-rs is a Rust binding for [raylib](http://www.raylib.com/) 5.1.
+It currently targets Rust toolchain version 1.78 or higher.

 Please checkout the showcase directory to find usage examples!